Primo Nautic

 Satellite AIS (S-AIS) extends coverage globally.
 Organizations like Global Fishing Watch use S-AIS to monitor vessel activity across entire ocean basins.
 It works well in remote waters but can struggle in extremely congested areas where hundreds of nearby vessels transmit simultaneously and signals overlap.

 Position data refreshes every 2 to 10 seconds for vessels moving above 14 knots in high-density areas.
 For slower vessels in open ocean, updates can come as infrequently as every 3 minutes.
-The difference depends on vessel class, speed, and the density of nearby traffic.

-Not all vessels transmit at the same level.
-Class A transponders are required on all large commercial ships.
-They broadcast at 12.5 watts, update position continuously, and include the full data set: static, dynamic, and voyage information.
+Class A transponders are required on all large commercial ships — any vessel over 300 GT on international voyages, cargo vessels over 500 GT on domestic routes, and all passenger ships.
+Class A units broadcast at 12.5 watts, update dynamic position data every 2–10 seconds depending on speed, and transmit static vessel information every 6 minutes.
+They include the full AIS data set: static, dynamic, and voyage information.

 What Data AIS Captures